 To make this Kung Pao Chicken while in your pj’s, here’s what you will need:

-- an egg white (not pictured – face meet palm)
+- egg white (not pictured – face meet palm)

-- a teaspoon (ground) Szechuan peppercorns – click here to see the best way to prepare/ground your own Szechuan peppercorns
+- ground Szechuan peppercorns – click here to see the best way to prepare/ground your own Szechuan peppercorns

 You can play with these a little, for a more vinegar-y sauce up the chinkiang vinegar or add more sugar for a sweeter sauce.

-Next, heat 1 teaspoon of peanut oil a wok or large chefs pan over high heat.
-Then in a larger mixing bowl, whisk the egg whites until frothy.
-Measure and add in 2 teaspoons cornstarch and the white pepper, stirring to combine.
-Add in the diced chicken and toss until coated evenly.
+Next, heat 1 teaspoon of the peanut oil a wok or large chefs pan over high heat.
+Then in a larger mixing bowl, whisk the egg white until frothy.
+Measure and add in 2 teaspoons cornstarch and 1/4 teaspoon white pepper, stirring to combine.
+Add in 1-1/4 pounds boneless skinless chicken breasts and toss until coated evenly.

 This coating will give the chicken a crispy “breading like” texture when seared in the hot wok.